RaccoonCH/Rakkit/docs/en/graphql/start/introduction.md

 ## Copyrights

 This documentation is based on the **[TypeGraphQL](https://github.com/19majkel94/type-graphql)** documentation, because our framework works almost the same way.
 As a result, parts of it will be modified and others added.
-The name Rakkit will then be replaced by Rakkit.
+The name Rakkit can, in most cases, be replaced by TypeGraphQL.
 *Copyright (c) 2018 Michał Lytek*